 The most popular modification in Smokey Amp is to use a bigger output C2 capacitor for extra bass.
 Using a 220uF cap the fc shifts from 424Hz to 90Hz, increasing the content of low harmonics in the output signal.

 fc = 1/ (2 x π x R x C) = 1/ (2 x π x 8Ω x 220uF) = 90Hz.

 Find below the difference between the output high pass filter using the default 47uf cap (red color) with a 424.1Hz cut-off frequency and the mod 220uf cap (blue color) with a lower 90.6Hz:

-There is plenty of room to add more modifications to the original circuit: input buffer to improve the pick up load, gain/vol/tone controls, etc... but the smartness of the Smokey Amp remains in its extreme simplicity, so if you are looking for a more complex design, just go for other LM386 based design like Ruby/Little Gem/Noisy Cricket Amps.
+There is plenty of room to add more modifications to the original circuit: input buffer to improve the pickup load, gain/vol/tone controls, etc. The beauty of the Smokey Amp remains in its extreme simplicity, so if you are looking for a more complex design, just go for other LM386 based design like Ruby Amp, the Little Gem, or the Noisy Cricket Amp.

 Smokey Amp Review by Shahid Hussain.

 Smokey Amp Original Site by Zinky.